Bill-Gray/PDCursesMod/docs/MANUAL.md

    is_keypad() reports whether the specified window is in keypad mode.

+   is_nodelay() reports whether the specified window is in nodelay mode.

 ### Return Value

-   All functions except is_keypad() and the void functions return OK on success and ERR on error.
+   All functions that return integers return OK on success and ERR on error.  is_keypad() and is_nodelay() return TRUE or FALSE.

+   is_notimeout() is provided for compatibility with other curses implementations.
+It has no real meaning in PDCursesMod and will always return FALSE.

 ### Portability
                              X/Open  ncurses  NetBSD